 |>||Search for values "more than" then value provided.|

 The screenshot in figure 2 shows a user searching for contracts using 'OR'.
-In this example the user is searching for contracts assigned to the "Liverpool" or "London" departments.
-Note that you don't have to type the whole word for the system to find matches.
+In this example the user is filtering for contracts that have the value of 'EN' OR 'HR' in the Category.
+You don't have to type the whole word for the system to find matches a partial match can be used.

 Fig 2 - Filtering using OR